thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

   </TabItem>
 </Tabs>

-In this example we are testing an email subscription form by first filling in the email textfield, clicking the `Subscribe` button, and then asserting for the success header.
+In this example we are testing an email subscription form by first filling in the email text field, clicking the `Subscribe` button, and then asserting for the success header.

 The [TextField](/docs/interactors/api/variables/textfield) interactor from BigTest does a lot more than what we just wrote, but this small example is a good place to start for understanding how to use `createInteractor`.